Listening Report: Controversial Decisions

 Um, that’s a good question.
 I’d probably go for the 2006 World Cup final, Italy against France.
-As you know Zidane did the head butt, which was not actually caught by the referee, but was caught by video cameras and the fourth official saw. it and then he informed the referee who then produced the red card.
+And as you know Zidane did the head butt, which was not actually caught by the referee, but was caught by video cameras and the fourth official saw it and then he informed the referee who then produced a red card.
 So for a couple of reasons really.
-On is, still now FIFA still doesn’t allow video technology but they somehow introduced surreptitiously into that final.
+One is, still now FIFA still doesn’t allow video technology but they somehow introduced it surreptitiously into that final.
 And I was rooting for France to win, and because of Zidane’s departure they lost on penalties.

 James (Manchester City fan)

 I think one of the worst refereeing decisions I’ve ever seen was back in 1996, and it was a Manchester derby when City were winning 1-0.
 Uwe Rosler had scored a great goal to put City up 1-0 at Old Trafford and the referee gave a penalty!
 Michael Frontzeck, the City left back at the time, he did nothing wrong.
 The referee gave a penalty and Cantona scored and United went on to win 2-1.
 It was a very painful decision.
 It was a blow.

 Of course.
 And how about you?

 For me, it would have to be 1998, World Cup, quarter final, England versus Argentina.
 Backs to the walls.
 England a player down; Beckham sent off .
 2-2, coming towards the end of the game, Sol Cambell rises in the penalty area for a corner and scores a wonderful goal, disallowed!
 Apparently Shearer had fouled the keeper.
 I’d like that one to be overturned.

 controversial: something that causes people to argue; an event that causes disagreement